AbhishekY-17/basic-repo/README.md

 # INTRO
-this is my 1st time using this editor.
+this is my 1st time using this editor!